 Matthew 7:13-14, KJV

 The writer of the Book of Proverbs certainly seemed to be aware of the dangers of choosing the wrong path.
-Thus he wrote:
+Thus he wrote the following lines:

 "There is a way which seemeth right unto a man, but the end thereof are the ways of death."